polsys/ennemi/CONTRIBUTING.md

 Try to preserve the existing style of files.
 General Python style should be followed.

-For Markdown files, the same line length should be followed.
+For Markdown files, the same line length rule should be followed.
 Prefer starting each sentence on its own line.
 This makes Git diffs easier to read.